journeygroup/backup/README.md

 ## Why

 Journey/Backup is a lightweight MySQL backup script written in PHP, and ideal for cron jobs.
-It's task is simple:
+Its task is simple:

-- Dump MySQL a user-selected list, or all databases on the local server
+- Dump a user-selected list, or all databases on the local MySQL server
 - Store those databases in a mounted directory, or on Amazon S3